 I froze.
 Every muscle and joint and bone locked in place as if someone was going to make a plaster cast of my body.

 He leaned down.
 Slowly.
-So goddamn slowly that I was treated to a precise view of his tight pronounced muscles pushing hard against his shirt.
+So damn slowly that I was treated to a precise view of his tight, pronounced muscles pushing hard against his shirt.